0xPARC/circom-starter/README.md

 Additionally, all votes are sent through a relayer (which sees no identifying information besides the poll & vote), more can be found in our relayer repo [here](https://github.com/ratankaliani/zk-poll-relayer).

+## Contract

+zkPoll is currently deployed on Goerli Testnet, and the contract can be found [here](https://goerli.etherscan.io/address/0x426bf8b7c4f5cb67eb838ce2585116598ce3019a).

 ## Future Work

 ### Merkle Exclusion Proofs